bitwarden/passwordless-nodejs/readme.md

             const verifiedUser: VerifiedUser = await this._passwordlessClient.verifyToken(token);

             if (verifiedUser && verifiedUser.success === true) {
-                // If you want to build a JWT token for your application that are rendered client-side, you can do this here. response.send(JSON.stringify(verifiedUser));
+                // If you want to build a JWT token for SPA that are rendered client-side, you can do this here. response.send(JSON.stringify(verifiedUser));
                 return;
             }
-        } catch {
+        } catch (error) {
-            // error handling
+            console.error(error.message);
         }
         response.send(401);
     }